utxostack/utxo-stack-doc/docs/rBTC.md

 ---
 sidebar_position: 5
-sidebar_label: rBTC
+sidebar_label: rBTC Wrapper
 ---

 # rBTC, Trustless Bitcoin Peg for Layer 2s

-rBTC is a trustless, decentralized, two-way pegged Bitcoin asset protocol.
+rBTC is a trustless, decentralized, two-way pegged Bitcoin asset wrapper protocol.
 It operates on the RGB++ layer and has the following characteristics:

 - Trustless: Each rBTC is backed by over-collateralized assets, ensuring that users can receive full asset compensation even if participants in the asset pegging process act maliciously.
 - Permissionless: The assets of rBTC holders can be converted to and from BTC without censorship or approval from anyone.